seqan/seqan/manual/source/Tutorial/Sequences.rst

    3
    10

-To empty a :dox:`String`, the function :dox:`SequenceConcept#clear clear` resets the object.
+To empty a :dox:`String`, the function :dox:`SequenceConcept#clear` resets the object.

 .. code-block:: cpp

    clear(readList);

-SeqAn offers a range of other functions for the work with the :dox:`String` class, e.g. :dox:`AssignableConcept#assign assign`, :dox:`RandomAccessContainerConcept#assignValue assignValue`, :dox:`RandomAccessContainerConcept#value value`, :dox:`IteratorAssociatedTypesConcept#getValue getValue`, :dox:`ContainerConcept#empty empty`, etc.
+SeqAn offers a range of other functions for the work with the :dox:`String` class, e.g. :dox:`AssignableConcept#assign`, :dox:`RandomAccessContainerConcept#assignValue`, :dox:`RandomAccessContainerConcept#value`, :dox:`IteratorAssociatedTypesConcept#getValue`, :dox:`ContainerConcept#empty`, etc.
 The full list of functions you can find in the documentation :dox:`String`.

 Assignment 1